-5. Click once on the page to open the Rectangle dialog box.
+5. Click once inide the area of the black rectangle to open the Rectangle dialog box.

 Single-clicking with a shape tool opens a dialog box where you can define specific measurements for the new shape.

 6. In the Rectangle dialog box, set the Width to 0.125 in and the Height to 0.08 in, and then click OK.